Canon T7i vs Fujifilm X-T20

 The Canon EOS Rebel T7i (called Canon 800D in some regions) and the Fujifilm X-T20 are two digital cameras that were announced, respectively, in February 2017 and January 2017.
 The T7i is a DSLR, while the X-T20 is a mirrorless interchangeable lens camera.
 Both cameras are equipped with an APS-C sensor.
-Both cameras offer a resolution of 24 megapixel.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+Both cameras offer a resolution of 24 megapixels.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Canon T7i vs Fujifilm X-T20

 An illustration of the physical size and weight of the Canon T7i and the Fujifilm X-T20 is provided in the side-by-side display below.
-Three consecutive views from the front, the top, and the rear side are shown.
-All width, height and depth measures are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the T7i – represents 100 percent across all the size and weight measures).
+The two cameras are presented according to their relative size.
+Three successive views from the front, the top, and the rear are shown.
+All size dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Fujifilm X-T20 is notably smaller (25 percent) than the Canon T7i.
 Moreover, the X-T20 is markedly lighter (28 percent) than the T7i.
 In this context, it is worth noting that neither the T7i nor the X-T20 are weather-sealed.